 If any special or general meeting is called other than the annual, fall or mid-winter meeting, a separate and distinct notice must be sent to the membership, or published in L.F.D.A.
-News, stating the business to be considered and only that business may be acted upon at that meeting; said notice to be mailed at least 10 days prior to said meeting.
+News, stating the business to be considered and only that business may be acted upon at that meeting; said notice to be mailed, physically or electronically, at least 10 days prior to said meeting.

 It shall be the duty of the constitution and by-laws committee to have referred to them and review all proposed changes and any amendments to the Articles of Incorporation and By-laws, all proposed changes and amendments shall be submitted to the membership and the committee shall report such changes and amendments as they deem advisable.
 The chairman of this committee shall be the Treasurer of this Corporation.

 The education committee shall provide educational opportunities to the membership, all licensees in the state and the public at large to facilitate the objectives of this corporation.
 It is the particular responsibility of the committee to organize and direct the mid-winter meeting and seminar of this corporation.
 The treasurer shall be a member of this committee and the chairman shall be the vice-president of this corporation.